 Leaving Wet Clothes Inside

-We all get distracted with other tasks while doing the laundry, but leaving a load of clothes to mildew and smell in the washing machine is bad for you, your clothes and your machine.
+We all get distracted by other tasks while doing the laundry, but leaving a load of clothes to mildew and smell in the washing machine is bad for you, your clothes and your machine.
 Set a timer or reminder on your phone so that clothes get switched out on a regular basis to prevent a smelly, damaged load.Continue to 5 of 6 below.

 05 of 06